N.J. Admin. Code § 19:9-2.6

 iii.
 Whether the terms of acquisition of the property included any impediments to its sale, such as easements, licenses to cross, or other encumbrances; and

-2. Upon such an initial determination that real property may be classified as surplus, the General Counsel or his or her designee shall request certifications from the following persons stating that the real property, to the best of their knowledge, may properly be categorized as surplus property and is no longer needed by the Authority and is surplus to its needs: the Authority's Director of Maintenance, the Authority's Director of Operations, the Authority's Chief Engineer, the Authority's General Engineering Consultant, and the Authority's Chief Information Officer.
+2. Upon such an initial determination that real property may be classified as surplus, the Director of Law, or his or her designee, shall request certifications from the following persons stating that the real property, to the best of their knowledge, may properly be categorized as surplus property and is no longer needed by the Authority and is surplus to its needs: the Director of Operations, the Chief Engineer, the General Consulting Engineer, and the Chief Information Officer.
 If appropriate, the above persons shall so certify as requested by the Law Department.
-In the alternative, if the property may not be properly categorized as surplus, the above persons shall so indicate and advise the Law Department that the property shall not be declared surplus.
+In the alternative, if the property may not be properly categorized as surplus, the above persons shall so indicate and advise the Law Department that the property shall not be declared surplus;

-3. No real property may be sold or otherwise disposed of by the Authority without issuance of all of the certifications set forth in (c)2 above, and a determination by the Authority that the real property is surplus to its needs.
+3. No real property may be sold or otherwise disposed of by the Authority without issuance of all of the certifications set forth at (c)2 above, and a determination by the Authority that the real property is surplus to its needs;

-4. An appraisal or administrative determination of value, as deemed appropriate by the General Counsel or his or her designee, shall be obtained by the Authority in order to determine the fair market value of the surplus real property.
+4. An appraisal or administrative determination of value, as deemed appropriate by the Director of Law, or his or her designee, shall be obtained by the Authority in order to determine the fair market value of the surplus real property;

 i.
-Disposition to a public or governmental entity, including, but not limited to, any political subdivision, agency, department, commission, board, authority, or body corporate and politic of the State of New Jersey, any county or municipality of the State of New Jersey, any public entity or authority of the United States or any department or agency thereof, or any public utility, as defined by N.J.S.A.
-48:2-13a;
+Disposition to a public or governmental entity, including, but not limited to, any political subdivision, agency, department, commission, board, authority, or body corporate and politic of the State of New Jersey, any county or municipality of the State of New Jersey, any public entity or authority of the United States or any department or agency thereof, or any public utility, as defined at N.J.S.A.
+48:2-13.a;

 ii.
 Disposition of surplus real property, or any interest therein, having a fair market value of $50,000 or less;